SymfonyCasts/netgen-layouts/sfcasts/how-it-works.md

 Now, as interesting as it is to dynamically control the content on the homepage, we uh, kind of did too much!
 All of our old content is gone.
 Is it possible to mix dynamic content with some of the static content from our homepage Twig template?
 Absolutely.
 And that's a big part of what makes layouts special.
+That's next.